routegy/routegy-docs/app/docs/reference/action-types/README.md

 # Action types

-An action type represents a type of action that can be run for every [event](/reference/events/) created by a [app](/reference/apps/).
+An action type represents a type of action that can be run for every [event](/reference/events/) created by an [app](/reference/apps/).

 Some examples of action types could be: